dacadla/school-notes/Agreement for Maze.md

 5. **Stay Within Designated Areas**: Always stay within the areas marked or designated for maze participants.

-6. **No Running:** For your own safety, running is not allowed on the premises.
+6. **No Running**: For your own safety, running is not allowed on the premises.

 7. **Don't Alter the Maze**: Do not remove or move any objects or elements within the maze.